 Such training is necessary to earn a certification or a construction management degree to pursue senior positions including supervisors and construction managers.

 The role of a construction manager is highly individualistic and demands leadership skills.
-To better understand your career progression as a CM, Procore technologies specify their duties and scope of work.

 Signing Up for Apprenticeships